PrecisionToolsService/sales-management-extension/README.md

 npm run sa
 ```

-If your extension contains additional PHP packages, you also need to add `site/custom/Espo/Modules/Desktop-notification/vendor` to the *scanDirectories* section in *phpstan.neon* config.
+If your extension contains additional PHP packages, you also need to add `site/custom/Espo/modules/push-notification/vendor` to the _scanDirectories_ section in _phpstan.neon_ config.

-Note: You can omit *composer-install* command if your extension does not contain PHP packages.
+Note: You can omit _composer-install_ command if your extension does not contain PHP packages.

 ## Configuring IDE

 You need to set the following paths to be ignored in your IDE:

-* `build`
+-   `build`
-* `site/build`
+-   `site/build`
-* `site/custom/`
+-   `site/custom/`
-* `site/client/custom/`
+-   `site/client/custom/`
-* `site/tests/unit/Espo/Modules/Desktop-notification`
+-   `site/tests/unit/Espo/modules/push-notification`
-* `site/tests/integration/Espo/Modules/Desktop-notification`
+-   `site/tests/integration/Espo/modules/push-notification`

 ### File watcher